By Steve Hefferon, CMT, PTA and co-founder of LoseTheBackPain.com

-Here at the Healthy Back Institute we discourage people from going straight into heel lifts.
-Sufferers need to understand why wearing lifts might end up prolonging their pain.
+Well, the answer is, yes, they can and often do and that is why we discourage people from going straight into heel lifts.
+Back pain sufferers need to understand why wearing lifts might end up prolonging their pain.
 Heel lifts can work against you achieving the physical balance necessary for a pain-free pelvis or back.

 Knowing the right question makes whoever is answering think more, communicate better and give you a clearer answer.
 If a healer says you have one leg shorter than the other, always ask, “Are we talking about a leg-length difference or a leg-length discrepancy?”